pybamm-team/pybamm-cookie/README.md

 pip install cookiecutter
 cookiecutter pybamm-cookiecutter/
 ```
 Cookiecutter will prompt you with various configurations and you may choose the ones that suit your use case.

+**Note**: If you created a repository using this template within GitHub and cloned it locally, you can skip the next step.

+Once the project is generated through cookiecutter, initialise `git` by executing `git init` inside your project directory.

 ### Installing the `pybamm-cookiecutter` project